 A far more sophisticated technique for combining images is

 preferred, because so many more exciting possibilities exist.
 This method

 involves using two projectors, but one has then an exciting way of blending any two

 previously created pictures, with far more control!

-The technique is simple, just project both images separately on to the same choice of
+The technique is simple, just project both images separately on to the same

 different blend of the two pictures can be created.
 This is how any parts, of